 - the message tracing can be switched on/off on demand without modification of the integration flow

 - it does not utilise any resources when switched off

 - If an exceptional case requires to write the message payload into the message processing log as attachment, consider only writing it in error cases (e.g. write the body of a HTTP response in error case).

 - For maintainability reasons, consider the separation of concerns design principle to decouple the logging from other concerns, like transformation, in a single script.
 For example, avoid logging the message body in a script step that transforms the message, use the logging in a dedicated flow step instead.

-* A prerequisite to use the message tracing is to set the message processing log level to DEBUG as described in the blog Setting the Log Level for Message Processing.
+* A prerequisite to use the message tracing is to set the message processing log level to TRACE.
+Details in Enabling Trace for Message Processing.